csesoc/constitution/CONSTITUTION.rst

       #.
 The Executive member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
       #.
 The motion is carried by the Extraordinary General Meeting.

    #.
-Any vacancy in the society Executive must be filled by following the election procedure under Section 8.
+Any vacancy in the society Executive must be filled by following the election procedure under `Election of the Executive`_.

       #.
 If there is a tie for the vacant executive position, the current executive shall have a casting vote in the election.
       #.
 The candidate must accept the offer of Executive position at that meeting, or alternatively at an Extraordinary General Meeting before they may fill the position.

 Duties of the Executive
 -----------------------